-NIBIO Oslo is located in the centre of the city, close by Nationaltheatret, at a short distance to the railway station "Nationaltheatret", government offices (Regjeringskvartalet) and the parliament building (Stortinget).
+NIBIO Oslo is located in the centre of the city, at Grønland, in walking distance to the Oslo Central Station, government offices (Regjeringskvartalet) and the parliament building (Stortinget).

 9 employees work at NIBIO Oslo, and about the same number of employees have their office location here some parts of the year.